-Owned by Vodafone, Unity Media connect homes via cable or fibre if the landlord, previous owner, or purchaser of the propety has approved installation.
+Owned by Vodafone, Unity Media connect homes via cable or fibre if the landlord, previous owner, or purchaser of the property has approved installation.
+Regulations are, however now changing.
 Apartment blocks can be more complex.

 The fourth brand group are O2 and E-plus.
 Both belong to Spanish Telefónica, suppliers of mobile and DSL.